deepsquare-io/grid/docs/workflow/10-guides/08-how-to-cache.md

 ## Mount binds

-How to use `mount --bind` instead of symbolic link

 When using the caches or `$STORAGE_PATH`, it is very possible that you are not able to delete a directory.
-You can use a "mount namespace", which is able to isolate the mounts table.
+You can use a "mount namespace", which is able to isolate the mounts table, and allows you to execute `mount` even if you are not privileged.

 Right now, to use a mount namespace, you can either use a network namespace or `mapUid: 0`.